si/readme/README.md

 `(isLineManager && isAgileCoach && isCommunityEnthusiast) && !isDeliveryManager`
 * I started ASOS as a UI Engineer back in 2013 when there were just a handful of us.
 I tend to understand mostly what’s going on with all the applications but my coding skills are dwindling (see above example).
 * I've been "around" having worked previously on Content Platform, Checkout, Optimisation Testing (aka MVT), Web & Apps and Saved Items so I know quite a few people.
 Feel free to ask me for guidance.
 * I spent about 1 year at WorldFirst (part of Alibaba's Ant Group) as Delivery Lead.
-This role allowed me to explore alternative ways of working across different cultures and discover how project management can be done in non-Agile ways.
+This role allowed me to explore alternative ways of working across different cultures and discover how project management can be done in other ways.
 It wasn't for me but I learned so much in the process.
 * I’m normally called a “Northerner” or “Brummie” as I travel from above the M25 and originate from the Birmingham office.
 I am neither (yet now based back in the Birmingham office)
 * I’m an early bird and tend to start work around 8.15am.
 I try to drop my daughter at our local primary and get hungry before 1pm.
 Late afternoon meetings are not ideal as I like to wrap up about 5pm.
 * I’m a little bit OCD (it’s hereditary).
 I’m quick to highlight typos and grammar - don’t hate me, just embrace it.
 I also like to have accurate data - make sure our project trackers and calendars are up-to-date!